 Just such great knowledge and vision regarding all buddhas of the past should be discussed [more extensively] herein in relation to this sutra.
-Et also reaches to those śrāvaka disciples who have entered the nirvāṇa without residue and extends also to the pratyekabuddha named "Success," to the one named "Floral Insignia," to the one named "Seer of Dharma," to the one named "Dharma Basket," to the one named "Delightful Vision," to the one named "Stainless," to the one named "Free of Gain," and to the other such pratyekabuddhas as well.
+It also reaches to those śrāvaka disciples who have entered the nirvāṇa without residue and extends also to the pratyekabuddha named "Success," to the one named "Floral Insignia," to the one named "Seer of Dharma," to the one named "Dharma Basket," to the one named "Delightful Vision," to the one named "Stainless," to the one named "Free of Gain," and to the other such pratyekabuddhas as well.
 So it is that the Buddhas possess a completely penetrating knowledge of those who have entered the nirvāṇa without residue.
-Et al. Buddhas possess who have entered the nirvāṇa without residue.